 Construction Quantity Surveyor

-As a leading concrete frame contractor, Byrne Bros. took the initiative and put together a development group that consists of 10 employers, the Construction Industry Training Board (CITB) and CONSTRUCT, the concrete structure trade association to focus on the development of a New Formworking Apprenticeship Trailblazer Standard.
-This development is at an early stage and is expected to be introduced in 2018.
+As a leading concrete frame contractor, Byrne Bros. took the initiative and put together a development group that consisted of 10 employers, the Construction Industry Training Board (CITB) and CONSTRUCT, the concrete structure trade association to focus on the development of a New Formworking Apprenticeship Trailblazer Standard.